Device Guide

 South Korea's aesthetic dermatology market is one of the largest in the world, and domestic HIFU device manufacturers have built a parallel ecosystem to the US-dominated Ultherapy market.

-Classys, the maker of Ultraformer (branded Shurink), reported 2024 revenue of KRW 141.8 billion (~USD 102 million) with over 18,000 units installed globally.
+Classys, the maker of Ultraformer (branded as Shurink in Korea), reported 2024 revenue of approximately KRW 242.9 billion (~USD 170 million), a 34% year-over-year increase, with over 2,000 Ultraformer MPT units cumulatively installed across Korean clinics.
 Hironic, maker of Doublo, has logged over 1 million clinical cases since 2011.

 The Korean approach to HIFU differs from Western practice in important ways.
 Korean patients typically receive treatments every 3–6 months as maintenance, compared to the Western approach of a single annual session.
 This high-frequency model drives device design toward faster treatment, lower pain, and lower cost per session.